 If you realize that internal considering can become a real illness and can ruin you, if you can see it at work in yourselves, then you will do all in your power to try to escape from it.

 It is no good saying, for instance, “Oh, so and so has no idea what life is like for a person like me.”
-It will only increase your internal considering.
+This will only increase your internal considering.

 It is the internal considering in yourself that has to be stopped or else it will grow and grow and grow.